0

 C) Hidden City Arbitrage:

-These are some of the most controversial type of fare arbitration.
+Sometimes called Skip-lagging, these are some of the most controversial types of fare arbitration.
 Many airlines claim that utilizing these opportunities is against the Terms and Conditions of their Contracts of Carriage but in many instances the airlines will not seek to enforce these against one-off users of these types of fares.
+But there have been several prominent cases in recent months especially with American Airlines which has banned some passengers and sued major sites promoting these types of trips.

 The classic example (for US based flyers) is the “Last Segment Hidden City”.
-All passengers on flights to the USA or that connect in the USA must clear immigration and customs at their first point of entry into the country, with the exception of "pre-cleared" flights that originate in Canada; Dublin, Ireland; Abu Dhabi, UAE among other destinations.
+All passengers on flights to the USA or that connect in the USA must clear immigration and customs at their first point of entry into the country, with the exception of "pre-cleared" flights that originate in Dublin, Abu Dhabi and most Canadian cities among other destinations.

 Now, how does this apply to Premium Cabin Deals?